sent to listserv on November 28, 2018

-As discussed, we are ready to roll out a second implementation of the NYS School Librarian Census.
+The NYS School Librarian Census 201-2019 results are available here.
 The first census was conducted to collect data on the 2015-2016 school year.
 For consistency, we are using the exact same survey tool as employed in 2016.

 Please consider your participation in this project as an act of school librarian advocacy.
 We need YOUR support!

 A worksheet has been prepared for each School Library System, listing each school (by building) sorted by district. – Private link.

 - The worksheet asks for details on the physical space, as well as staffing for each building.

 - The staffing questions are tied specifically to certified school librarians, and their hours as measured as portions of a full time equivalent (FTE).